verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

   - interaction to next paint
 ---

-In May 2024, I started speaking at local meetups and conferences about improving web responsiveness.
+In May 2024, I started speaking at conferences and meetups about improving web responsiveness.
 My talks focus on debugging and preventing slow interactions, drawing from my experience auditing Interaction to Next Paint (INP) on dozens of clients' websites.

 <figure>
 	{% image "main-image.jpg", "Andrea Verlicchi speaking at We Love Speed, Nantes, 2024", [648, 1296], "648px" %}